CWRUbotixROV/Firmware/documentation/Surface_Computer.md

 Red connects to 3.3V, Blue connects to ground and Yellow is data (pin 7 which is GPIO04) 4.7 kOhm resistor between data and VCC

+For more information, see [this tutorial](http://www.circuitbasics.com/raspberry-pi-ds18b20-temperature-sensor-tutorial/)

+Pin Diagram

 #### Pi Setup
 1. Open `/boot/config.txt` on the companion computer and add `dtoverlay=w1-gpio` to the bottom of the file (if not already there) and reboot the pi
     - Note that the `/boot/config.txt` can be accessed on the boot directory of the SD card instead of logging into the companion computer